-- Cost Efficiencies: Network as a Service allows customers to leverage a less expensive broadband solution and enjoy peace of mind that comes with knowing they will have access to mission-critical applications in the case of an outage or service issue with their broadband provider. - Security: Network as a Service provides malware protection and is a fully managed service, which represents a significant upgrade from the stateful firewalls that ISPs provide, and that do not look for malware or intrusions from known signatures. - Full Management: Network as a Service offers 'read-access' or co-management functionality, both of which give clients full visibility into the network.
+- Cost Efficiencies: NaaS allows customers to leverage a less expensive broadband solution and enjoy peace of mind that comes with knowing they will have access to mission-critical applications in the case of an outage or service issue with their broadband provider. - Security: NaaS provides malware protection and is a fully managed service, which represents a significant upgrade from the stateful firewalls that ISPs provide, and that do not look for malware or intrusions from known signatures. - Full Management: NaaS offers 'read-access' or co-management functionality, both of which give clients full visibility into the network.
 Clients can then tell CBTS experts to make necessary changes, and avoid internal user errors that lead to unintended consequences.